-It might seem a lot, but it's only about 3 to 5 tablespoons.
+It might seem a lot, but it's only about 20 to 90ml (about 1 to 5 tablespoons).
 It's not a sudden gush – you'll just see a reddish-brown stain on your pants or on your sheets when you wake up in the morning.

 What if period blood leaks through my clothes?

 There are ways of covering up stains until you're able to change your clothes, such as tying a sweatshirt around your waist.
 Keep a spare pair of pants and tights at school or in your bag.